ACCESS-Community-Hub/.github/profile/README.md

 [ACCESS-NRI GitHub organisation](https://github.com/ACCESS-NRI).

 ACCESS-NRI retains formal administrative control of this organisation.
-Access is given to ACCESS-NRI staff and community members who wish to contribute where the access procedure is described in the README of each repository.
+Access is given to ACCESS-NRI staff and community members who wish to contribute.
+The procedure to request access should be described in the README of each repository.